betterangels/buoy/readme.txt

 == Installation ==

-Buoy can be installed automatically from the WordPress plugin repository by searching for "Buoy" in the "Add new plugin" screen of your WordPres admin site and clicking the "Install now" button.
+Buoy can be installed automatically from the WordPress plugin repository by searching for "Buoy" in the "Add new plugin" screen of your WordPress admin site and clicking the "Install now" button.

 Buoy can also be installed manually by following these instructions: